Support for humanities Ph.D. students pursuing digital projects

 Time and location

-The 2024 fellowship program will take place over six weeks, June 3 – July 10, 2024, in person at Olin Library.
+The 2025 fellowship program will take place over six weeks, Monday, June 2 – Thursday, July 10, 2025, in person at Olin Library.
 Meetings will be held on about three weekdays per week, 10am – noon, excluding holidays.
-Exact schedule TBD.
+Exact schedule to follow.
 Fellows are expected to attend every meeting of the cohort, except in unusual circumstances that have been approved in advance.

 Eligibility